coredns/rfc/GSoC_Proposal.md

 Implement the deployAndExposePod function and check compatibility with code in the existing functions.
 Figure out if any modifications or utilities needed.

-**21st July to 28th July:**

-Test and document the code and ensure all the three cases work as expected.

-**28th July to 10th August:**

-Explore options for solving the fourth case and look for any hacks or contributions required to make it work.
-Will also further test the code in different conditions and better the documentation of the entire project.

 **10th to 17th August:**
 Buffer to accommodate for unexpected delays or roadblocks.